labermt/CST126SRS02/README.md

 Instructions:

-Read lines of text from std::cin into a ragged cstring array until the end of line is reached.
+Read text from std::cin into a ragged cstring array until the end of line is reached.

 Each element of the ragged array must be allocated on the heap.